pampanic/pam_panic/README.md

 ## Purpose
-pam\_panic is a PAM module that protects sensitive data and provices a panic function for emergency situations.
+pam\_panic is a PAM module that protects sensitive data and provides a panic function for emergency situations.

 ## How it works